Why blog for Lifeology

 We welcome you to submit any content related to science, health, art, and science communication.
 Welcome topics include:

-- Science communication projects or products you are working on
+- Science or heatlh communication projects or products you are working on

 - SciArt and visual communication

-- Advice for other science artists and science communicators
+- Advice for other artists or science/health communicators

 - Your thoughts and impressions as a consumer of science and health information (for example, blog about your impressions of new scicomm mediums and formats, including Lifeology courses!)

-- Your experiences or process in creating art or other materials that help communicate science or represent what the science means to you
+- Your experiences or process in creating art or other materials that help communicate science/health or represent what the science means to you

-- Summaries or your expert views on research literature related to science or health communication, public perceptions of science, etc.
+- Summaries or your expert views on research literature related to science or health communication, public perceptions of science, power of storytelling, successful collaboration, etc.

-- Human psychology related to science and health communication, information seeking behaviors, engagement, health behavior, health behavior change, patient engagement
+- Human psychology related to science and health communication, information-seeking behaviors, engagement, health behavior, health behavior change, patient engagement and more

 Some content may also be a fit for our wellness content site, lifeapps.io!
 You are welcome (and encouraged!) to contribute content for both lifeapps.io and lifeology.io